Tompats/portfolio/README.md

 3. In your repository settings, enable GitHub Pages with the "GitHub Actions" deployment source.

 Once the workflow finishes, your site is live at `https://tompats.github.io/portfolio/`.

+## 📬 Contact Form Backend
+The contact page posts directly to Web3Forms from the browser using a Fetch-powered island.
+Replace the `YOUR_WEB3FORMS_ACCESS_KEY` placeholder in `src/pages/contact.astro` with your own key from the Web3Forms dashboard so submissions hit your inbox.